ashfarhangi/AA-Forecast/README.md

 </div>

-The citation for the paper, code, and data is as below:
+The citations for the paper, code, and data are as below:

 ```bibtex
 @article{farhangi2022aa,